rem2718/Lossless-compression-Algorithms/README.md

  pip install -r requirements.txt
 ```

-3.Open _Main.py_ file and run it, you can see a results of 3 encoded messages(stored in _input.txt_) using 3 different algorithms and their running time.
+3.Open _Main.py_ file and run it, you can see a results of 3 encoded messages(stored in _input.txt_) and their running time.

 4.Run _Manual.py_ if you wanna specify the alphabet and the message manually(it reads _input2.txt_).